cemc/cscircles-wp-content/plugins/role-scoper/readme.txt

 * Role Scoper's menus, onscreen captions and inline descriptive footnotes [can be translated using poEdit](http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/).
 I will gladly include any user-contributed languages!.

 == Plugin Compatibility Issues ==

+**Custom WP_Query calls** : Often, conflicts can be resolved by specifying a post_type argument.
+To prevent improper filtering of front-end ajax calls, pass required_operation=read

 **WP Super Cache** : set WPSC option to disable caching for logged users (unless you only use Role Scoper to customize editing access).